rico-projects/rico/README.md

 An introduction of Rico can be found in the [Karakun DevHub](https://dev.karakun.com/rico/).

+## Issues

+Please note that this repository is the main repository for all rico modules.
+Currently, we maintain some modules (especially the JavaScript libraries) in separate repos.
+To keep it easer to get an overview of the issues, we track all of them [in this repository](https://github.com/rico-projects/rico/issues).

+## Development
+To get an overview about the project structure, please look at the [repective chapter in our documentation]( https://rico-projects.github.io/rico/#_project_structure ).

+Also, please refer to the [CODE_OF_CONDUCT.md]( CODE_OF_CONDUCT.md ), [CONTIBUTING.md]( CONTIBUTING.md ) and  [JAVA_STYLE_GUIDE.md]( JAVA_STYLE_GUIDE.md ) .

 ## Development origin
 The Rico framework is the successor of the [Dolphin Platform](https://github.com/canoo/dolphin-platform) that provided